-I’ll just come right out with it; Femina Ridens is an absolute masterpiece.
-Not merely a magnum opus among soft-core erotica, or of Euro-exploitation movies, or of Italian “sleaze,” nor any other qualifiers I see other reviews tack on to it.
+I’ll just come right out with it; Femina Ridens (translation: The Laughing Woman) is an absolute masterpiece.
+Not merely a magnum opus among soft-core erotica, or of Euro-exploitation movies, of Italian “sleaze,” nor any other qualifiers I see other reviews tack on to it.
 It’s a brilliant and sincerely moving work of art in its own right, worthy to stand alongside any mainstream classic.
 It manages to capture that sweet spot between an erotic guilty pleasure one might enjoy without ever telling a soul and an undisputed example of quality craftsmanship in the medium of film, which one feels compelled to study at length.
 This is where the emotional resonance of Vertigo, the art-house abstractions of 2001: A Space Odyssey and the sensuality of porno chic films from the ’70s all intersect with spellbinding results.
 Every frame stands alone as a gorgeous still photo, thanks to the cinematography as well as the many beautiful interiors, natural landscapes, fashionable clothes and attractive players which populate the screen.
-If one is able to accept the story for what it is, (that is to say a surreal parable about the interplay of the sexes) as opposed to a logical sequence of events, then they’re all set to enjoy one of the most unforgettable experiences which the cinema has brought us.
+If one is able to accept the story for what it is, (a surreal parable about the interplay of the sexes) as opposed to a logical sequence of events, then they’re all set to enjoy one of the most unforgettable experiences which the cinema has brought us.

 If this short review thus far has inspired you to check this movie out for yourselves, then stop now and do so before reading ahead.
 Go and enjoy a one of a kind experience with an open mind, with the added bonus of not knowing what insane twists and turns await.
 If you’ve already seen it, or need more convincing into why Femina Ridens is worth your time, then keep scrolling down for a spoiler-laden commentary.